 Where to stay in the Dodecanese Islands

 Rhodes is a good choice of base to explore the Dodecanese Islands as it has an International airport and regular ferry connections to many of the other islands as well as the Turkish mainland.
-A charming apartment in the Old Town is the way to go here.

 Otherwise, solo travellers love beautiful Symi and renting a harbourfront studio here ( pictured below) will produce stunning views at a very affordable price point.